salimhanna/info/_pages/learn_danish.md

 words to phrases.

 ### Babbel
-Berlin based Babbel has - end of 2020 - a paid basic language offer for Danish.
+Berlin-based Babbel has - end of 2020 - a paid basic language offer for Danish.
 Some people prefer their course over getting started in Duolingo.

 ### Youtube